 The Dow's 3 Biggest Losers Today

-While Travelers, McDonald's, and Verizon all lost to the market today, our chief investment officer has picked out one stock that he believes will crush the market in 2012.
-To see this company, check out our brand-new free report, "The Motley Fool's Top Stock for 2012."
+All of these stocks lost to the market today, but if you're interested in the one stock that our chief investment officer picked to crush the market for 2012, check out our brand new report, "The Motley Fool's Top Stock for 2012."
 It highlights a company that is revolutionizing commerce in Latin America.
-You can get instant access to the name of this company for free.
+You can get instant access to the name of this company, and it's absolutely free.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.